CMPS-6100/lab-09-template/lab-10.md

 > server that can accept multiple clients, you can connect your client
 > to your peers' servers and vice-verse.

+On the server side, once a client connects, it will read in and save the client's username, then enter the loop waiting for client messages.

-The server will print the client's message to the screen in the format:
+When a message is received, the server will print it to the screen in the format:

 `username: user's message`

-The server will emit a prompt (`"> "`), read in a message from the user, and send it to the client.
+The server will read in a message from the user, and send it to the client.

 The client will recieve this message and print it to the screen in the format:

 `server: server's message`

-This will continue until the user kills the programs.
+This will continue until the client sends the message `"logout"`.
+At this point, the server will close the client's socket and wait for the next client to connect.
+The client will close its socket and exit.

 ### Example Execution

 Here is the client's side of the chat:

 ```
-amaus@cmps-6100:~/labs/devel/chat $ gcc client.c -o client && ./client localhost
+amaus@cmps-6100:~/labs/chat $ gcc client.c -o client && ./client localhost
 Welcome to my chat program!
 Please enter a username: amaus
 Hi amaus!
 You may start talking to the server.
-> Hi chat program!
+Hi chat program!
 server: Hello client user.
 Shall we chat?
-> Ok, although I don't know what to say.
+Ok, although I don't know what to say.
 server: I get it, it is odd talking with yourself.
->
+logout
+Disconnected from chat
+amaus@cmps-6100:~/labs/chat $
 ```

 And here is the server's side:

 ```
-amaus@cmps-6100:~/labs/devel/chat $ gcc server.c -o server && ./server
+amaus@cmps-6100:~/labs/chat $ gcc server.c -o server && ./server
 amaus has connected to chat.
 amaus: Hi chat program!
-> Hello client user.
+Hello client user.
 Shall we chat?
 amaus: Ok, although I don't know what to say.
-> I get it, it is odd talking with yourself.
+I get it, it is odd talking with yourself.
+amaus has disconnected from chat.
 ```

 ## Resources

 [Ch.
 1.4: Software](https://book.systemsapproach.org/foundation/software.html)
 Harvard's [CS50 Manual Page](https://manual.cs50.io/)